OSGeo/gdal/doc/source/tutorials/vector_duckdb_tut.rst

 `libgdal-arrow-parquet <https://anaconda.org/conda-forge/libgdal-arrow-parquet>`_, which provides Arrow and Parquet support.

 On Linux, you will also need to install `libgdal-adbc <https://anaconda.org/conda-forge/libgdal-adbc>`_, which is required for the :ref:`vector.adbc` driver.
-This package is only available via Conda on Linux and does not appear to be needed on Windows.
+This package is available via Conda on Linux and is not required on Windows, since DuckDB support is built into the Windows ADBC driver.

 Finally, install the DuckDB package.
 This is also only available via Conda on Linux.
 For Windows, you will need to install DuckDB manually in a separate step.